 Expect big fines if you fail to file on-time.
 If you know you’re going to miss the deadline, though, tell HMRC as soon as you can.
 They’ll often make allowances for companies that are forward and upfront about their affairs.

 Consider purchasing dedicated accounting software to manage your tax affairs.
 This will make things much simpler come the end of the year.
+Also, check out this small business accounting ‘cheat sheet‘.
 It will also negate the need to employ a professional accountant to sort out your affairs.